kwodzicki/video_utils/README.md

 This package includes code to tag MP4 video files using data from various websites.
 These include IMDb, The Movie Database (TMDb), and The TV Database (TVDb).
-While the default site used to get metadata from movies and TV shows, it is always nice to have more options to ensure that the metadata is complete and accurate.
+While the default site used to get metadata from movies and TV shows is IMDb, it is always nice to have more options to ensure that the metadata is complete and accurate.
 However, to enable use of TMDb and TVDb, API keys are required.

 #### Obtaining API keys